-Earthquake of magnitude 5.5 strikes Mizoram; HM Amit Shah speaks to CM
+Cracks on roads, houses damaged as earthquake of magnitude 5.5 strikes Mizoram; PM assures help

 5.1 magnitude earthquake hits northeast India, epicentre in Mizoram

+Prime Minister Narendra Modi assured Chief Minister Zoramthanga of all possible support from the Centre.

+"Spoke to the Chief Minister of Mizoram, Shri Zoramthanga Ji, on the situation in the wake of the earthquake there.
+Assured all possible support from the Centre," the prime minister tweeted.

-Union Home Minister Amit Shah spoke to Mizoram Chief Minister Zoramthanga and took stock of the situation in the northeastern state after it was jolted by an earthquake.
+Union Home Minister Amit Shah also spoke to Zoramthanga and took stock of the situation.
 The home minister also assured the chief minister of all possible help from the central government to deal with the situation.

-"I have spoken to Shri @ZoramthangaCM ji, Chief Minister of Mizoram, to review the situation after the earthquake tremors in the state.
-I assured him all possible support from the central government.
-Praying for everyone's safety and well-being," Shah tweeted.

 Several houses and buildings in Champhai district have been partly damaged due to the quake, he said.
 The quake also caused cracks on highways and roads at several places.